apptainer/singularity-userdocs/environment_and_metadata.rst

 ``PATH`` is a special environment variable that tells a system where to look for programs that can be run. ``PATH`` contains multiple filesytem locations (paths) separated by colons.
-When you ask to run a program, ``myprog``, the system looks through these locations one by one, until it finds ``myprog``.
+When you ask to run a program ``myprog``, the system looks through these locations one by one, until it finds ``myprog``.

 To ensure containers work correctly, when a host ``PATH`` might